GauravBh1010tt/DeepLearn/corrnet/README.md

 ### For detailed description please refer to my blog post [COMMON REPRESENTATION LEARNING USING DEEP CORRNET](https://deeplearn.school.blog/).
 ## Dependencies
-This implementation uses Python, Keras with Theano backend, and Scikit Learn.
+This implementation uses Python 2.7, Keras (2.0 or above) with Theano backend, and Scikit Learn.

 ## Dataset
 Please extract the contents from **training_and_testing_data_corrnet.rar** file and keep it in the same folder as the DeepLearn_corrnet.py script.